3nvi/hellenic-space-agency/README.md

 # Hellenic Space Agency

-This repo contains all work related to the public facing website of the Hellenic Space Agency
+This repo contains all work related to the public facing website of the Hellenic Space Center

 ## Running locally